quarkusio/quarkusio.github.io/README.md

 ## License

-This website is licensed under the [https://creativecommons.org/licenses/by/3.0/](Creative Commons Attribution 3.0).
+This website is licensed under the [Creative Commons Attribution 3.0](https://creativecommons.org/licenses/by/3.0/).